Bella Hadid Shares Nearly Nude ‘Vogue’ Cover

 Bella Hadid is basically baring it all for Vogue Mexico.

-Earlier today, the model showed off the sexy magazine cover with her 18 million plus followers.
+Earlier today, the model showed off the sexy magazine cover with her 18 million-plus followers.
 In the black and white photo, Hadid sits in the sand wearing basically nothing.
 The 21-year-old leans her head back as she poses with her hands over her breasts with nothing underneath.
 Hadid is covered from head to toe in sand, wearing only a g-string thong and a couple of rings.

 Gigi’s sister looks to be makeup free as she closes her eyes and leans her dark, wet locks back.
 The side-profile view definitely shows off Hadid’s long and lean figure.
 It doesn’t really come as much of a shock that Hadid’s nearly nude image has gained a ton of attention from her followers thus far with over 600,000 likes in addition to 2,300 comments within just three hours of being posted.